syncfusion-content/javascript-docs/js/Diagram/Group.md

 ## Create Group

 You can create **Group** like node and add it to the Diagram model using diagram model’s **nodes** property.
-You can set **isGroup** property as **true** to differentiate the group from node.You can set the array of children (nodes/connectors) names to **children** property.
+You can set **isGroup** property as **true** to differentiate the group from node.
+You can set the array of children (nodes/connectors) names to **children** property.
 The group’s children nodes/connectors are added to the node array before adding the group to nodes array.

 The following code illustrates how a group node is created and added in the nodes array.